- May 26, 2017

 CrossCells is a single player casual puzzle game.
 It was developed by Matthew Brown and was released on May 26, 2017.
 It received positive reviews from players.

-- Minimalist design and relaxing soundtrack create a calming atmosphere for puzzle-solving.
+- Minimalist, clean art style and relaxing ambient soundtrack that create a calming atmosphere.

-- All puzzles can be solved without guessing, providing a satisfying sense of achievement.
+- All puzzles can be solved without guessing using logic and basic math; satisfying brain exercise for fans of the genre.

 Games Like CrossCells